Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Consider this scenario:

-During an initial assessment, a trainer discovered their client had significant shoulder mobility issues on their right side from years at a desk job.
+During an initial assessment, a trainer discovered that their client had significant right shoulder mobility issues due to years spent in a desk job.
 Instead of diving straight into upper body training, the trainer first addressed this imbalance with targeted mobility work.
 The result?
 A pain-free client who could actually enjoy their workouts!

 Without that initial assessment, the trainer might have jumped into exercises that could have caused injury or frustration for the client.